pshp84/MERNTaskMangement/client/README.md

 ### Dashboard
 - Task overview and statistics
-- Filter tasks by status, priority, and assignee
+- Filter tasks by status, priority, and due date
-- Sort tasks by different parameters
 - Real-time updates for task changes

 ### Real-time Notifications